 No. Quality Academy Online is currently not accredited by any post-secondary institutions.
-However, participants will receive a certificate of recognition upon successful completion of Quality Academy Online from the BC Patient Safety & Quality Council.
+However, participants will receive a certificate of recognition from us upon successfully completing the program.

 No. Quality Academy does not currently offer CME credits.

-Quality Academy Online is limited to 20 participants per cohort.
+Quality Academy Online is limited to 32 participants per cohort.
 This ensures that participants are given the support they need to be successful in the program and allows for an engaging and interactive learning environment for discussion and debate during virtual learning activities.
-Potential participants are encouraged to apply early to ensure a spot in the upcoming cohort and encouraged to inquire about any internal procedures required within their own organizations as a part of the application process (for instance, most Health Authorities have an internal process for coordinating the application and approval process).
+Potential participants are encouraged to apply early to ensure a spot in the upcoming cohort and encouraged to inquire about any internal procedures required within their own organizations as a part of the application process (for instance, most health authorities have an internal process for coordinating the application and approval process).